tum-fml/vda5050_connector/README.md

 ```

 ## How to Start the Connector
-1. Have a look at the config file (config/daemons_params.yaml) and change parameters for your needs.
+1. Have a look at the config file `config/daemons_params.yaml` and change parameters for your needs.
 The config file is used to change the ROS topics you want to subscribe and publish.
 ```diff
 - Do not change the key, only the value (see YAML specification if you are not sure)
 ```
-2. Start the mqtt_bridge (or equivalent if you use another tool)
+2. Start the mqtt_bridge (or equivalent if you use another tool).
-3. Start the supervisor
+3. Start the supervisor:
 ```console
 roslaunch vda_5050_connector supervisor.launch
 ```